YuuichiNakamura/nuttx-task-tracer-doc/NuttXTaskTracer.md

 trace mode [{+|-}{o|s|a|i}...]
 ```
 - `+o` : Enable one-shot mode.
-The trace buffer is used as the ring buffer by default, and the old data is overwritten when whole trace buffer is used.
+The trace buffer is used as the ring buffer by default, and the old data is overwritten if no free space is available in the trace buffer.
-If one-shot mode is enabled, the task trace is stoppedn whe whole buffer is used.
+If one-shot mode is enabled, the task trace is stopped when all buffer is used.
-It can be used to get the trace of application boot.

 - `-o` : Disable one-shot mode.

 - `+s` : Enable system call trace.
-It records the event of entering to and leaving from the system call which is issued by the application.
+It records the event of enter/leave system call which is issued by the application.
 All system calls are recorded by default. `trace syscall` command can filter the system calls to be recorded.

 - `-s` : Disable system call trace.